albreis/cms/docs/en/how-to-put-custom-condition-grid-data.md

 In some case you need to make a condition of grid data query.

-CRUDBooster provide the method that you can use to customize the query of grid data.
+CMS provide the method that you can use to customize the query of grid data.

 ```php
 public function hook_query_index(&$query) {